plinss/sem_ver/README.md

 In addition to parsing version labels they may be compared via standard comparison operators and modified directly.
+Note that comparison operators, including equality, do not consider build information.
+To test for equality including build information, convert to, and compare strings.
+SemVer objects may be directly compared to strings, or other objects that can be converted to strings, a `ValueError` will be raised if the other object is not a valid SemVer.

 See https://semver.org for details.